CTA-corpus/POS-annotations/README.md

-# Provide lemma and part-of-speech annotations to TEI files
+# Enrich TEI files with lemma and part-of-speech annotations

 Python script to enrich TEI XML files with linguistic annotations (lemma and POS tags) from Excel spreadsheets.